-The Tradgic Circleville Massacre In Utah
+Utah's Tradgic Circleville Massacre

 By 1866 Mormon and Indian confrontations were raging in all directions, it was ordered by church officials to have the Paiutes disarmed.
 Black Hawk and his band had killed many during the year before while defending their rights to their land.
 A determined camp of Paiutes remained in Circle Valley (Box Creek - now Circleville) and were trying to be friendly and get along with the whites.
 However, the whites felt that they were in danger every moment, as reports of Natives in other places were so aggressive saints felt that real trouble could break out at anytime.